Skip Navigation

 Students Seeking an Advanced Degree

-If you want to apply to a masters, doctoral or graduate certificate program, you are a degree seeking graduate student.
+If you want to apply to a masters, doctoral, or graduate certificate program, you are a degree seeking graduate student.

-If you have previously attended The University of Oklahoma at the undergraduate or graduate level, and now intend to earn a graduate degree, you are a degree seeking graduate student.
+If you have previously attended the University of Oklahoma at the undergraduate or graduate level, and now intend to earn a graduate degree, you are a degree seeking graduate student.

 Graduate Visitor Students

-Graduate visitors are graduate students in good academic standing who are seeking an advanced degree at another accredited institution, and are only plan to take coursework at OU in a limited basis.
+Graduate visitors are graduate students in good academic standing who are seeking an advanced degree at another accredited institution, and only plan to take coursework at OU in a limited basis.

 Graduate Visitor Requirements: